holzschu/ios_system/README.md

 ## Installation:

-Run the script `get_sources.sh`.
+- Run the script `./get_sources.sh`.
 This will download the latest sources form [Apple OpenSource](https://opensource.apple.com) and patch them for compatibility with iOS.
+- (optional) Run the script `./get_python_lua.sh`.
+It will download the sources for  [python](https://github.com/holzschu/python_ios) and [lua](https://github.com/holzschu/lua_ios).
+- If you do *not* need Python, delete the `python_grp` folder, comment out the `#define FEAT_PYTHON` line in `ios_system.m`; also remove it from the `CFLAGS` of iVim.
+- If you *do* need Python: open `../python_ios/libffi-3.2.1/libffi.xcodeproj/`, hit Build.
+It will create `libffi.a`.
+Click on Products, control-click on `libffi.a`, go to "Show in Finder".
+Copy it to the `../python_ios/` directory.
+- Same with Lua: if you do not need it, comment the  `#define FEAT_LUA` line in `ios_system.m` and remove it from the `CFLAGS` of iVim.
+- If you need Tex, follow the instructions at https://github.com/holzschu/lib-tex, and link with the dynamic libraries created.
+Otherwise, comment out `#define TEX_COMMANDS`.
-Then open the Xcode project `ios_system.xcodeproj` and hit build.
-You should have the `ios_system` framework, ready to be included in you own projects.
+- Open the Xcode project `ios_system.xcodeproj` and hit build.
+This will create the `ios_system` framework, ready to be included in your own projects.
 Alternatively, drag `ios_system.xcodeproj` into you project, add `ios_system.framework` to your linked binaries and compile.

-If you're feeling brave, you can edit `get_sources.sh` to get the latest version of the tools.